 Tiny Living With Tiny And Not So Tiny House Pets

 There is much to consider when you are going tiny including downsizing by pairing down your things.
-You favorite dog or cat does not need to be one of them.
+You beloved dog or cat does not need to be one of them.
 There are many people that live tiny with not only small animals but larger ones as well.
 Sure, you hear of folks who are moving to NYC and have to get rid of their dog, but for the majority of us, a house pet, whether they are tiny or not, are part of the family.
 And we will change the way we live our lives to accommodate them.
 Here are some great ways to help keep your space, your sanity AND your tiny house pets happy and comfortable.

 Built-in Storage